-Upon arriving in this cosmopolitan city, known for its architecture and rich European heritage, you will independently transfer to your group hotel (pre-expedition hotel night included in mandatory transfer package).
+Upon arriving in this cosmopolitan city, known for its architecture and rich European heritage, you will independently transfer to your group hotel, which is included in your Charter Flight & Hotel Package.

 DAY 2 | FLY TO USHUAIA AND EMBARK

 After an early breakfast at the hotel, the group will transfer to the airport and board our private charter flight to Ushuaia, Argentina.